Yllaw0/home-network-firewall-lab/README.md

   packages conflict.
 The manager already includes built-in self-monitoring (agent ID 000) — no separate agent was needed in the first place.

-## Known Limitations

-Documented honestly, since this is what a real environment looks like:

-- **pfSense-to-Wazuh syslog forwarding** was configured correctly at every layer checked (GUI settings, generated config file, manual daemon reload) but traffic was never confirmed arriving at the Wazuh VM.
-Set aside after thorough diagnosis rather than resolved.
-- **Live VLAN isolation testing** (proving one VLAN genuinely can't reach another with real traffic) was deferred — the firewall rules are built and verified by configuration, but not yet exercised with a live client on each VLAN.

 ## Setup